Kojic Acid Vs Turmeric: How To Decide For Your Skin Needs

 |---|---|---|

-| Brightening Power | High (potent tyrosinase inhibitor) | Moderate (gentler approach) |
+| Brightening Power | High (potent melanin regulation) | Moderate (gentler approach) |

-| Anti-Inflammatory | Minimal | Excellent |
+| Soothing Effects | Minimal | Excellent |

-| Antibacterial | Some antifungal properties | Strong (kills acne bacteria) |
+| Germ-Fighting | Some antifungal properties | Strong (targets acne-causing bacteria) |

 | Antioxidant | Moderate | Excellent |

-| Gentleness | Can irritate sensitive skin | Generally gentle and soothing |
+| Gentleness | Can irritate sensitive skin | Generally gentle and calming |

 | Speed of Results | Faster for dark spots | More gradual, holistic |

-| Best For | Stubborn hyperpigmentation | Overall skin health + brightening |
+| Best For | Stubborn dark spots | Overall skin health + brightening |

 | Sun Sensitivity | Increases (sunscreen essential) | Minimal increase |

-Which Ingredient Is Best for Your Specific Concerns?
+Which Ingredient Is Best for Your Concerns?

 For Stubborn Dark Spots and Melasma